danidask/DomoticzOficina/README.md

 # DomoticzOficina
-Instalación dómotica de la oficina mediante Domoticz y Mysensors
+Office domotics with Domoticz and Mysensors